alessiostalla/portofino-react-admin/README.md

 Please refer to the React Admin documentation if you're new to it.

+## Building

+`yarn && yarn build` should do the job.
+I guess you can also easily use npm if you adapt package.json slightly.

 ## License

 This library is distributed under the GNU GPLv3.
 Please read the LICENSE file for more details.